 If you are close to retirement, it might make sense to check whether your doctors currently participate in the Medicare program.
 You can also review Part D providers to see which ones cover your current prescriptions.
 You can find more information at www.medicare.gov or by calling 1-800-MEDICARE.

 Your health care decisions could require considerable research and preparation.
 Your Paracle advisor can help you assess your needs and include health care coverage into your long-term financial plan.
-We’d be happy to refer you to a Medicare specialist who can help you understand your coverage options and provide guidance in selecting the optimal plan.
+We would be happy to refer you to a Medicare specialist who can help you understand your coverage options and provide guidance in selecting the optimal plan.